udoprog/musli/crates/musli/README.md

 The binary serialization formats provided aim to efficiently and accurately encode every type and data structure available in Rust.
-Each format comes with [well-documented tradeoffs](#formats) and aim to be fully memory safe to use.
+Each format comes with [well-documented tradeoffs](#formats) and aims to be fully memory safe to use.

-Internally we use the terms "encoding", "encode", and "decode" because it's distinct from [`serde`]'s use of "serialization", "serialize", and "deserialize" allowing for the ease of using both libraries side by side if desired.
+Internally we use the terms "encoding", "encode", and "decode" because it's distinct from [`serde`]'s use of "serialization", "serialize", and "deserialize" allowing for the clearer interoperability between the two libraries.
+Encoding and decoding also has more of a "binary serialization" vibe, which more closely reflects the focus of this framework.

 Müsli is designed on similar principles as [`serde`].
 Relying on Rust's powerful trait system to generate code which can largely be optimized away.
-The end result should be very similar to handwritten highly optimized code.
+The end result should be very similar to handwritten, highly optimized code.

-As an example of this, these two functions both produce the same assembly on my machine (built with `--release`):
+As an example of this, these two functions both produce the same assembly (built with `--release`):

 ```rust
 const OPTIONS: Options = options::new()